sighpcedu/sighpcedu.github.io/content/_index.md

 ## Global Webinar Recording and Presentation Files

-SIGHPC Education Global Seminar Series materials can be found on the this page [africa page](events/africa1).
+SIGHPC Education Global Seminar Series materials can be found on the this page [global event page](events/africa1).

 ## Call for Proposals Upcoming Conferences